Roan Highlands: Appalachian Trail to the Overmountain Shelter

 With abundant views and widely varied terrain, this is one amazing hike through some of the most scenic sections of western NC, and one of our all-time favorites on the Appalachian Trail in North Carolina.

 Roan Highlands to Yellow Mountain Gap: the hike

 The hike departs from the AT trailhead at Carvers Gap (view maps and driving directions), crossing the paved highway to hike the AT eastbound.
-The hike follows the iconic, white rectangular trail blazes of the AT, carving through switchbacks, diving through dense thickets of rhododendron and then ducking under a dense canopy of fragrant balsam fir.
-Exiting the shady forest, the hike catches bountiful sunlight as the trail enters the Round Bald grasslands.
-The hikes’s views become increasingly more panoramic and beautiful as the trail climbs elevation.
+The route follows the iconic, white rectangular trail blazes of the AT, carving through switchbacks, diving through dense thickets of rhododendron and then ducking under a dense canopy of fragrant balsam fir.
+The hike exits the shady forest and catches abundant sunlight as the trail enters the Round Bald grasslands.
+The hike’s views become increasingly more panoramic and beautiful as the trail climbs elevation.

 The AT summits Round Bald at .6 mile, catching generous views from the windblown summit.

 After rolling over Round Bald, the hike continues following the AT eastbound, dipping elevation through a shallow gap before climbing to the rocky Jane Bald summit.
 Just before cresting at 2.2 miles, the hike catches beautiful westerly views from a wide, slab rock outcrop.
 From the Jane Bald summit, views extend in gorgeous panoramas, with the nearby Grassy Ridge Bald towering on the eastern horizon.